laravel-ardent/ardent/README.md

 #Ardent

-Self-validating smart models for Laravel 4's Eloquent O/RM.
+Self-validating smart models for Laravel Framework 4's Eloquent O/RM.

-Based on the Ardent bundle by Colby Rabideau.
+Based on the Aware bundle for Laravel 3 by Colby Rabideau.

 ##Installation